mercadopago/devsite-docs/guides/plugins/official/shopify.en.md

 __Mercado Pago Transparent Checkout__: Shopify *app extension* that provides a fast and secure shopping experience, without leaving your store!
 You can install it from [Shopify app store](https://apps.shopify.com/).
 ------------
-__Mercado Pago Redirect Checkout__: configure Mercado Pago Checkout, so that your customers finalize their payment on our website.
+__Mercado Pago Redirect Checkout__: configure Checkout Pro, so that your customers finalize their payment on our website.
 It is already pre-installed in your Shopify administrator.

 ----[mlb]----